LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/help.rst

 If the simulation failed with the exported FMU, check if the ``"modelname"`` + ``".scripts.zip"`` was added to the ``PYTHONPATH`` as described in :ref:`build_output`.
-Please note that any software which is required to run the exported FMu will need to be installed on the target machine where teh FMU is run.
+Please note that any software which is required to run the exported FMU will need to be installed on the target machine where the FMU is run.

 Simulation failed with Dymola FMUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^